cosynus-lix/docker_tutorial/README.md

 The file `cosynushasbeenhere` is there.

-Careful: changes to the iamge (e.g., installing software) should be done at in the `Dockerfile` and not on the container.
+Careful: changes to the image (e.g., installing software) should be done at in the `Dockerfile` and not on the container.

 c.
 How many containers as you want...